BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-02.md

 ### Site Minor Release checklist

-1. Ensure the `main` branch builds cleanly.
+1. Ensure the `main` branch builds cleanly, without the `--drafts` option.
 1. Review any `warnings` that appear in VSC's `problems`. pane.
 Clean up the underlying issue, or decide they are OK to live with for this release.
 Commit any changes made during this step to `main` and push to the remote.
 1. Update the ChangeLog.md.
 I simply cleanup the Milestone text and add it to ChangeLog.
 I'll get around to automating this from the Git commit messages in a future release.
 Commit the ChangeLog.md and push it.
-1. Publish the draft Part 02 post into _technical
+1. Publish the draft ` How I setup this GitHub Pages Blog, Part 2` post into _technical
-1. Publish the draft `Case for a non-anonymous Internet, Part 01` post into `technical` subdirectory.
+1. Publish the draft `Why I Wanted A Blog` post into `technical` subdirectory.
 1. Publish the draft `Welcome to the Personal section of my site` post into `personal` subdirectory.

 I'll make a final commit of my outstanding work, then I'll make another commit and add a Release tag.
 For now, the release tags will follow the format `releases/\d+\.\d+\.\d+`.
 I prefer to use a full Git Annotated Tag.
 Details on Git Tagging can be found in [Git Basics - Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging.)